-The flavors and spices of fall blended into easy to make white chocolate fudge – a great reason to open that first can of pumpkin puree.
+The flavors and spices of fall are blended into an easy-to-make white chocolate Pumpkin Spice Fudge - a great reason to open that first can of pumpkin puree.

-These two are my current love affairs!
+These two (pictured below) are my current love affairs!
 Ssh... don't tell my husband.

 But I think he might have figured by now how thrilled I am that PSL (Pumpkin Spiced Latte) time is back at Starbucks.

-And he is also kind of at fault for the second one.
+And, well, to be honest, he is also kind of at fault for the second one.
 He helped me choose my first DSLR camera and now I am spending almost all my free time trying to figure it all out.
 And how exciting it is; I have ascended the ranks and acquired a DSLR camera.
 Time to play!

 This amazing fudge has to do with both my affairs.
 It incorporates the wonderful fall aroma of Pumpkin Spiced Lattes and of course I had to take pictures of the fudge with my new camera.

-In that it is kind of like fudge.
+I suppose I think of it kind of like fudge.
 There are soo many creative possibilities, like this salted dark chocolate or the peanut butter Oreo fudge.
-And all of my versions are super easy to make.
-There is no need for a thermometer and no long cooking times.
+Plus, all of my versions are super easy to make!
+That is, there is no need for a thermometer and no long cooking times.

-This Pumpkin Spiced version is only a little bit more involved because we need to condense the pumpkin puree.
-Straight from the can it too watery, so I place 1/2 cup into a fine-meshed cloth (or several layers of cheese cloth) and squeeze out 1/4 cup of liquid.
-This leaves me with 1/4 cup of condensed pumpkin pure ready to use for easy fudge.
+This pumpkin-spiced version is only a little bit more involved because we need to condense the pumpkin puree.
+Straight from the can it's too watery, so I place ½ cup into a fine-meshed cloth (or several layers of cheese cloth) and squeeze out ¼ cup of liquid.
+This leaves me with ¼ cup of condensed pumpkin pure ready to use for easy fudge.

 I squeezed my pumpkin puree a little too dry in some places (specifically where I twisted the cloth) and it didn't fully blend with the other ingredients.
 So I ended up with tiny 'pumpkin bits' in my fudge and really didn't mind it at all!